amaanshussain/bereal/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your express.js .env file
+To run this project, you will need to add the following environment variables to your backend .env file

 | Name |  Description                |
 | :-------- | :------------------------- |